Hebs-Web-Design/hugo-modules/picture/README.md

 * crop (bool) : Perform crop operation
 * anchor : Anchor point for crop and fill
 * versions : Comma seperated list of DPI/versions to generate. eg "2,4" would generate 2x and 4x along with 1x sizes
+* disablewebp (bool) : Do not generate WebP versions of images in picture element (requires Hugo extended version)

 ### Notes